-Subscriber management with dynamic IP-addressing, with multiple IP-addresses.
+Subscriber management with dynamic IP-addressing and with multiple IP-addresses.

-It is possible to implement other operation modes, for more detailed information, please submit a request on our website.
+It is also possible to implement other operation modes.
+For more detailed information, please submit a request on our website.

 In-line mode implies the platform to be connected between the border router and termination device (BNG/BRAS).
 Fault tolerance is provided by the bypass function supported by Silicom networking bypass adapters.

 Mode using routing asymmetry in outgoing traffic is used when facing challenges of filtering only web traffic based on policy-based routing.

 Traffic mirroring mode using SPAN ports or optical splitters.

 Standard hardware powered by Intel Xeon is used as a hardware platform to install the Stingray SG.
 It makes ISP independent from a particular equipment supplier, helps to reduce the value of capital costs and to scale flexibly the solution power depending on the business requirements.

 Broad scope of application